-As more people shift to online shopping, digital marketers have had to come up with new innovative ideas to best connect with their customers.
+We live in an increasingly digital world.
+More and more people are shifting to online shopping.
+This means that marketers will have to come up with new, innovative ideas to best connect with their customers.
 One eCommerce trend that is really making waves right now is livestream eCommerce.

-Livestream eCommerce is an exclusive combination of eCommerce, live video, and social media that is quickly changing the online shopping experience.
-In China alone, livestream broadcasts have taken over eCommerce airwaves and have become the number one source of revenue per hour ahead of online games, TV, radio, and online video.
+Livestream eCommerce is an exclusive combination of eCommerce, live video, and social media.
+And it’s quickly changing the online shopping experience.
+In China alone, livestream broadcasts have taken over eCommerce airwaves.
+It has become the number one source of revenue per hour ahead of online games, TV, radio, and online video.

-While live streaming has had a great reception in China, the trend is now in the pioneering stage in many other parts of the world.
-The hard times brought on by the coronavirus pandemic and the need to keep economies running has pushed its adoption globally.
+While live streaming has had a great reception in China, the trend is now in the pioneering stage in other parts of the world.
+The hard times brought on by COVID-19 and the need to keep economies running has pushed its adoption globally.

-This means that there is no better time than right now to jump into the world of eCommerce live streaming and it’s easier than ever to get started.
+This means that there is no better time than right now to jump into the world of eCommerce live streaming.
+Bonus!
+It’s easier than ever to get started.

 What is Livestream eCommerce?